giantswarm/docs/src/content/platform-overview/app-platform/index.md

 1. Minor versions: We upgrade to minor versions, add them to the change logs, and communicate the changes to the customer.
 1. Major versions: We leave it to the customer to decide when to do a major upgrade.
 Similar to our Managed Kubernetes, we only support 1 major version back.

-We add all changes to change logs and communicate them to the customer weekly.
+We add all changes to change logs and communicate them to customers weekly.

+It is responsibility of the customer to upgrade the applications they run.
+Whereas Giant Swarm provides updated charts and the relative changelogs, and is always willing to help customers understand the impact of upgrades, the responsibility of actually triggering upgrades resides on the customer.
+This ensures that no changes happen outside of customer-defined maintenance windows and gives customers all the time they need to validate upgrades in low environments before applying them to production ones.
 1. Dependencies

-If the app requires secondary apps to run, we adapt the chart to run a normal deployment of the secondary app.
+If a Managed App requires secondary apps to run, we adapt the chart to run a "standard" deployment of the secondary app.
 We, however, do not manage nor maintain secondary apps.

 __Note__: Overall, we adapt the chart to make sure the app works with the customer’s custom configurations and plug-ins.